Frequently Asked Questions

 Mortgages

-• Discuss your (financial) situation and draw up a more detailed overview.
+• Discuss your financial situation and draw up a more detailed overview

-• Discuss the existing mortgage structures and explain your maximum mortgage and the monthly mortgage payments involved.
+• Discuss the existing mortgage structures and explain your maximum mortgage and the monthly mortgage payments involved

-• Assess the affordability of the mortgage payments in the event of occupational disability, unemployment or death.
+• Assess the affordability of the mortgage payments in the event of occupational disability, unemployment or death

 • Advise on the most suitable mortgage structure, repayment method and how to cover risks.
-The advisory report includes calculations.

-• Discuss and explain the advice given by our office and answer any questions you might have.
+• Discuss and explain the advice given by our office and answer any questions you might have

-• Apply for offers with available banks.
+• Apply for offers with available banks

-• Verify/compare offers and advise on the best propositions.
+• Verify/compare offers and advise on the best propositions

-• If necessary, arrange to have your house valued.
+• If necessary, arrange to have your house valued

 • Arrange for a bank guarantee to be issued, if applicable.